 The Nigerian Yam pottage/Yam Porridge (Asaro) Recipe

-Yam recipes such as fried yam, pounded yam, yam and egg stew have become classics in their own right.
-This yam porridge recipe tastes just my mom’s.
-The only difference is that it uses parsley which is not typical in my mom’s recipe.
-However, you can choose to add any herb or any leafy green of your choices like spinach, kale, or ugwu.
+This yam porridge recipe tastes just like my mom’s.
+The only difference is that it uses basil which is not typical in my mom’s recipe.
+However, you can choose to add any herb or any leafy green of your choice like spinach, kale, or ugwu.

-Asaro is made from Puna Yam which is boiled till it’s tender and it’s cooked in a blend of Peppers, Tomatoes, and Onions, palm oil, and seasoning.
-While the dish is more common to the yoruba speaking region of Nigeria, it is still a meal enjoyed by majority alike each with their own regional variation.
+Asaro is made from Puna Yam which is boiled till it’s tender and it’s cooked in a blend of Peppers, Tomatoes, onions, palm oil, and seasoning.
+While the dish is more common in the Yoruba-speaking region of Nigeria, it is still a meal enjoyed by the majority alike each with their own regional variation.

 If you like plantains, you may want to try my yam Porridge with plantains.